KeeganDavis/data-projects/coffee-sales/README.md

-# Online Sales Dataset - Popular Marketplace Data
+# Coffee Sales

 ## Overview
-This repository is an analysis of the [80 cereals](https://www.kaggle.com/datasets/crawford/80-cereals?resource=download) on Kaggle to uncover insights and trends using Excel.
+This repository is an analysis of the [Coffee Sales](https://www.kaggle.com/datasets/ihelon/coffee-sales) dataset on Kaggle to uncover insights and trends using Excel.

 ## Table of Contents
 - [Project Structure](#project-structure)